-We're currently looking for dedicated graduate and undergraduate students to work in our newly formed processing lab.
+We're currently looking for dedicated graduate and undergraduate students to work in our lab.
 Please contact Jesse Harris if you're interested.

 My primary research in language processing incorporates methods from cognitive science to investigate how language users develop a sufficiently rich linguistic meaning during online comprehension.
 I've pursued a language processing model that relies on structural heuristics to recover meaning when required, but which may elect to leave some aspects of a representation underspecificied, if doing so is grammatically possible and computationally efficient.

 Beyond that, I am interested in many other areas of language cognition, including how memory representations compete during retrieval, and how prosodic and syntactic structure align during real-time processing.
 I also work in formal semantics and pragmatics.

 I graduated from UCLA in 2019 with a double major in Linguistics (with a Specialization in Computing) and German.
 My research interests include relative clauses, sentence processing, and computational linguistics.

 In my free time, I like to cook traditional Chinese food.

 I study how information structure, prosody, and different kinds of linguistic information such as case marking and scrambling help individuals in interpreting and processing ambiguous sentences, particularly in ellipsis structures, in order to investigate the implicit knowledge that native speakers have about their language and its regularities.
 Some of my current research explores the role of information structure in the online interpretation of ellipsis in Persian.

 I’m a fourth year grad student in UCLA’s linguistics department.
 Broadly speaking, my research deals in theoretical phonology, the relationship between learning and grammar (in both infants and adults), and the interfaces between phonology and the rest of the grammar and cognitive system.
 I investigate questions in these areas using computational models and experimental tasks, stemming from my strong commitment to lab-based and computational/statistical methods.